recipeCategory

 Servings and Cooking Time

 This recipe serves 4 people.
-Preparation time is approximately 20 minutes, and cooking time is around 30 minutes.
+Preparation time is approximately 20 minutes, and cooking time is about 30 minutes.

 Nutritional Value